bosearpan/Automation_Project/README.md

 3)Script ensures that HTTP Apache server is running 4)Script ensures that HTTP Apache service is enabled 5)Archiving logs to S3
+6)Maintain a record of archives (.tar) in  Inventory.html 7)Run a Cron Job to run the automation.sh script.